Find Azure Marketplace image information using the Azure CLI

 A Marketplace image in Azure has the following attributes:

-- Publisher: The organization that created the image.
-Examples: Canonical, MicrosoftWindowsServer
+• Publisher: The organization that created the image.
+Examples: Canonical, RedHat, SUSE.

-If the image publisher provides additional license and purchase terms, then you must accept those before you can use the image.
+If the image publisher provides extra license and purchase terms, then you must accept those terms before you can use the image.
 For more information, see Check the purchase plan information.

 az vm image list --output table

 The output includes the image URN.
-You can also use the UrnAlias which is a shortened version created for popular images like UbuntuLTS.
+If you omit the --all option, you can see the UrnAlias for each image, if available.
+UrnAlias is a shortened version created for popular images like Ubuntu2204.
+The Linux image alias names and their details outputted by this command are:

 Find specific images

-For example, the following command displays all Debian offers (remember that without the --all
+For example, the following command displays all Debian offers:

 az vm image list --offer Debian --all --output table